aab641/termon/README.md

 I would recommend editing /etc/rc.local on the raspberry pi and replacing the last line with the statement below.

-'Java -jar termon.jar [Refresh in Miliseconds] [Instert Desktop IP Here] & exit 0'
+`Java -jar termon.jar [Refresh in Miliseconds] [Instert Desktop IP Here] & exit 0`

-If you would to run the script manually; here is an example: 'Java -jar termon.jar 1000 192.168.1.245:8080'
+If you would to run the script manually; here is an example: `Java -jar termon.jar 1000 192.168.1.245:8080`

 Right now it is setup to look for GPUs with the keyword "NVIDIA".
 I do not have AMD products so I have not made it look for AMD products.